nnienaber2/conduct/privacy-policy.md

 We let you decide how to be communicated with.
 Our email, texts or voicemail content will not compromise your privacy.
 We have a privacy officer on staff to monitor our practices and policies locally and globally.
-You can reach this person by email help@eraofhealth.com or call 1-650-399-3145
+You can reach this person by email support@eraofhealth.com.

 If you deactivate your [account](terminology.md#account), a practitioner or organization can keep information they have contributed if they give a good reason.
 We comply with HIPPA security requirements.
 If we suspect a [Breach](terminology.md#breach) of our [Website](terminology.md#website) or application and your information we will let you know.
-You can 1-650-399-3145 (**NEEDS TO BE A 1-800**)if you want to find out if you have been affected by any [Breach](terminology.md#breach).
+You can email support@eraofhealth.com if you want to find out if you have been affected by any [Breach](terminology.md#breach).

-??
 You can amend your data at any time.
-??
 You can access a full discloser of your information history at any time.
-??
 If you deactivate your [account](terminology.md#account), you can delete all the information you added and request all practitioners and organizations do the same.

 **Of course, the summary doesn't tell you everything, so please read on for more details!**